-What you’ll find below is a sampling of the ways that our journalism organization has made an impact.
+Below you’ll find a sampling of the ways that our journalism organization has made an impact.

 Washington Attorney General Bob Ferguson sued the nation’s largest for-profit thrift store, Value Village, citing the very same consumer-protection issues InvestigateWest spotlighted in 2015 after reporting on these issues for more than a year.
 Our series reported that the marketing pitches of the company were routinely misleading consumers and donors to Value Village and its affiliated stores, including Savers, Inc., about the proportion of proceeds from the stores going to charity.
 Washington authorities had repeatedly pressured the company to register as a commercial fundraiser, giving the public more information about its practices; that finally happened after InvestigateWest began reporting on the issue.